dkosmari/libevdevxx/README.md

 ## Example

-This example ([examples/circle-mouse.cpp](examples/circle-mouse.cpp)) creates a virtual mouse, through the `uinput` subsystem, and creates events to simulate the mouse moving in a circle.
+This example ([examples/circle-mouse.cpp](examples/circle-mouse.cpp)) creates a virtual mouse, through the `uinput` subsystem, and generates events to simulate the mouse moving in a circle.

 ```cpp
 #include <chrono>